Home » Symptoms » Dog Symptoms A-Z » Protective Posture / Guarding Posture

 Protective Posture / Guarding Posture in Dogs

-Protective posture / guarding posture in dogs is a conscious or unconscious body posture that the animal adopts to avoid or minimize pain.
-It can manifest as reduced joy of movement, limping, or relieving a limb.
+Protective posture in dogs is a conscious or unconscious body posture that the animal adopts to avoid or minimize pain.
+It can manifest as reduced willingness to move, limping, or relieving a limb.

 Can Occur with the Following Diseases: